Updated February 21, 2018

 You can check out the NYC Parks website for upcoming films, but you’ll have to keep checking as the summer gets closer for all events to be posted.

-Last year, the NY Philharmonic orchestra celebrated 50 years of free outdoor performances in NYC’s parks.
+The NY Philharmonic recently celebrated 50 years of free outdoor performances in NYC’s parks.
 Every summer, the orchestra visits the five boroughs, and the lawns are packed with listeners.
 In addition to the Philharmonic, the NY Metropolitan Opera also gives its own free outdoor performances in the summer.
 Get there early to claim a nice big spot – bring a bigger blanket than you’ll need, because it’ll give a buffer for people to step on to get around you when there is absolutely no room left and people are trying to find their friends or get to the port-a-potties.
 Pack a picnic dinner and enjoy the music (drinking alcohol in public is technically not allowed in NYC, but if you bring a box of wine or pour it into a thermos and don’t become a drunken fool, no one will bother you).

 Now get out there and enjoy New York City!